This content applies to: Admins

-A topic list displays at the top of user libraries.
+A topic list displays in the library sidebar.
 Topics appear in descending order by the number of courses and learning paths assigned to the topic and then alphabetically.
 If a topic has no content associated with it in the current library, it doesn’t display.

 Use learning paths when you want to group courses together.
 This does two things: it provides your learners with a focused collection of related content and offers them a guided experience through progressive information.
 You can even select an option so that the courses included have to be taken in order, ensuring that learners don’t miss out on prerequisite knowledge.